Exploring non-Euclidean photonics: Pseudosphere microlaser: Solutions of the wave equation with Dirichlet boundary conditions

 For comparison with previous paragraphs, we consider Dirichlet boundary conditions at $\eta=0$ (corresponding to $u=0$).
-As discussed before, the wavefunctions are expected to be localized in the potential well at $\eta=0$, and not sensitive to the boundary condition at $\eta= \eta_{max}$ (corresponding to a tractoid truncated at $u=u_{max}$).
+As discussed before, the wave functions are expected to be localized in the potential well at $\eta=0$, and to be insensitive to the boundary condition at $\eta= \eta_{max}$ (corresponding to a tractoid truncated at $u=u_{max}$).
 Therefore to simplify, we also apply Dirichlet boundary condition at $\eta=\eta_{max}$.
-To summarize, we have to solve Eq. (\ref{eq:schrodinger_eq}) with the following Dirichlet boundary conditions
+To summarize, we have to solve Eq. (\ref{eq:schrodinger_eq}) with the Dirichlet boundary conditions $\xi(\eta=0) = \xi(\eta_{max}) = 0$, where $e^{\eta_{max}} = \cosh(u_{max})$.